alpaka-group/llama/docs/pages/mappings.rst

     auto anyMapping = ...;
     llama::mapping::FieldAccessCount mapping{anyMapping};
     ...
-    mapping.printFieldHits(view.storageBlobs); // print report with read and writes to each field
+    mapping.printFieldHits(view.blobs()); // print report with read and writes to each field

 The FieldAccessCount mapping uses proxy references to instrument reads and writes.
 If this is problematic, it can also be configured to return raw C++ references.